Is Marine Collagen Good for You?

 - Marine collagen can have a characteristic “fishy” smell

-- Most marine collagen is not certified sustainable
+- Most marine collagen supplements are not certified sustainable

 - And probably most importantly, marine collagen is rarely tested for BMAA, a toxin that might be linked to neurological conditions like ALS.
 Read further to learn more.

 Because the structure of your aquatic collagen is almost the same as other conventional collagen sources, when you look at the big picture the benefits are similar.

 - Collagen is known to decrease joint pain and improve mobility in people with arthritis as well as healthy individuals with joint pain.